AN5101 Spine & Extremities Anatomy - Credits

 and discussion.

-This course is designed to help students develop necessary
+This course is designed to help students gain necessary knowledge

-knowledge for the diagnosis and management of common diseases of
+diagnosis and management of common diseases of the skin encountered

-the skin encountered in a broad-based conservative care (primary
+in a broad-based conservative care (primary health care)

 Prerequisite: EM6202